tillycode/homelab/terraform/bootstrap/README.md

 which lead to the following restrictions.

 1. It's incompatible with Terraform.
-2. It cannot be run concurrently or managed by CD.
+2. It cannot be run concurrently.

+It is managed by Admin, and read-only for other users.

 ## Prerequisites

 - OpenTofu ~> 1.7
 - sops
 - AWS configured with aws-vault

+## Guide

 ### Workflow